 Our school has an excellent Sixth Form that is constantly expanding.
 It offers excellent academic opportunities that lead to access to the top performing universities.
 We are part of a group of schools called The Link Partnership (TLP) where we work together to offer the most comprehensive range of subjects possible.

 The schools in the TLP are Devonport High School for Boys, Eggbuckland Community College, Notre Dame Roman Catholic School and St Boniface Roman Catholic College.
 Some of our students will find that they wish to study an A level in one of these other schools as it is a subject we are unable to offer.
 Transport costs for the movement between schools are met by the schools and not the students.

-All students study a combination of three or four subjects over a full two year course, therefore resulting in all students finishing their programme of study with a minimum of three A Levels.
-Students will also study Independent Learning Skills (ILS) in Year 12 as an enrichment subject which qualifies students in Year 13 to study the Extended Project Qualification (EPQ)
+We take great care to tailor each student to an individual programme of study that involves a core learning aim of A Level, combined with either work experience or enrichment studies.
+We factor in a student’s prior attainment and career aspirations and work very closely with them over the two years to ensure that they achieve the very best.
+All students study a combination of three or four subjects over a full two-year course, therefore resulting in all students finishing their programme of study with a minimum of three A Levels.
+Students will also study Independent Learning Skills (ILS) in Year 12 as an enrichment subject which qualifies students in Year 13 to study the Extended Project Qualification (EPQ).

 Sixth Formers are supported in their studies through tutorial advice, access to a well-stocked library and extensive ICT and study facilities.
 A wide variety of study trips and visits provides help with Higher Education applications including mock interviews.